• Facebook

 Disinheritance is not an easy topic for discussion.
 Nevertheless, if you are interested in disinheriting a potential heir via your will, you should discuss the idea with your estate planning attorney.
 You may also wish to discuss the possibility of creating a living trust which will give you the opportunity to designate beneficiaries and determine how much (or how little) they will receive upon your death.

-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex estate planning matters including wills and living trusts.
-If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters including wills and living trusts.
+If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.